nirvanshukla/TeacherData/README.md

 ### Files

 - IDSCapstoneCode will contain the code utilized for this project.
-- IDS_Capstone_Project will contain the write-up for the project.
+- IDS_Capstone_Projects will contain the write-up for the project.